azizi-a/dotfiles/README.md

 1. Clone repo to `~/.dotfiles`
 2. Run the `install` binary
+3. Open `nvim` and run `:PlugInstall`
-3. To add new dotfiles, cut them to this directory and list their old location in `instal.conf.yaml`
+4. To add new dotfiles, cut them to this directory and list their old location in `instal.conf.yaml`
-4. To backup new brew packages in `Brewfile` run `bbd` (alias for `brew bundle dump --force --describe`)
+5. To backup new brew packages in `Brewfile` run `bbd` (alias for `brew bundle dump --force --describe`)